Benchmarking End-To-End Performance of AI-Based Chip Placement Algorithms: Algorithms

 \textbf{DREAMPlace}~\citep{dreamplace4.0-2022} is a GPU-accelerated framework that leverages differentiable proxies, such as approximate HPWL, as optimization objectives.
 It was built upon the previous analytical placement algorithms, ePlace~\citep{eplace2014} and RePlAce~\citep{replace2018}, yet significantly speeding up the placement process by using GPUs for acceleration.
 The series of versions of DREAMPlace introduces diverse differentiable proxies to better align the PPA improvement.

 \textbf{AutoDMP}~\citep{autodmp2023} extends DREAMPlace by automating hyperparameter tuning through multi-objective Bayesian optimization.
-It further speeds up the optimization process and reduces the heavy manual tuning efforts.
-At that time, this work showcased the promising potential of integrating GPU-accelerated algorithms with machine learning techniques for the automation of VLSI design.
+It further accelerates the optimization process and reduces manual tuning efforts.
+At that time, this work showcased the promising potential of integrating GPU-accelerated algorithms with machine learning techniques for automating VLSI design.